gzuuus/beating-heart-nostr/README.md

 # Beating Heart Nostr

-A powerful Retrieval-Augmented Generation (RAG) system for the Nostr Protocol NIPs (Nostr Implementation Possibilities).
+A Retrieval-Augmented Generation (RAG) system for the Nostr Protocol NIPs (Nostr Implementation Possibilities).
 This project creates a semantic search engine for Nostr protocol specifications, allowing developers to quickly find relevant information across all NIPs using natural language queries.
+Also exposes an MCP server to use it.

 ## Overview